What is the River in Prague Called?

 6. Protecting the Vltava River

-It’s crucial to preserve the Vltava River’s ecological balance and protect its natural beauty.
+It’s in the interest to keep the ecological balance of the Vltava River and value its natural surroundings.
 The city of Prague has

 to reduce pollution.
-Building awareness among locals and visitors about the significance of the river’s ecosystem is
+Educating the local people and tourists about the importance of the river’s environment is

 also an essential part of its conservation.